 Taking an extra long bath with lots of bubbles

 Spending time with family and friends

 Getting out into nature

-There's so much out there that you can do to take care of you.
-I encourage you to try out some different things and find what works best.
-Lastly, it's also important that we hold each other accountable I encourage you to plan out some self-care activities, morning, noon, and night.
-Check in to see how you did with taking care of yourself for that day.
+There's so much out there that you can do to take care of yourself.
+I encourage you to try some different things and find what works best.
+Lastly, it's also essential that we hold each other accountable I encourage you to plan out some self-care activities, morning, noon, and night.
+Check-in to see how you did with taking care of yourself for that day.

-Prioritize self-care and really make ourselves accountable for taking care of us.
+Prioritize self-care and make ourselves accountable for taking care of ourselves.
 Alright, friends, self-care is not selfish.
-Get out there, take care of you.
-Share out how you are taking care of you on social media with #edumagic, and tag me @Sfecich, I want to see how you're taking care of you.
+Get out there, take care of yourself.
+Please share how you take care of yourself on social media with #edumagic, and tag me @Sfecich.
+I want to see how you're taking care of yourself.

 Until next time friends, you have the edumagic in YOU!

-Join me over on Twitter for the #pretchat at 4:00 PM EST on Thursday, Sept 3, 2020, to participate in a Twitter chat all about self-care!
+Join me on Twitter for the #pretchat at 4:00 PM EST on Thursday, Sept 3, 2020, to participate in a Twitter chat about self-care!